8 Reasons You’re Feeling Discouraged as a Teacher (and how to overcome them)

 You’re not the teacher now that you will be in 5 years.
 At least, I certainly hope not!

-But don’t expect to get their overnight.
+But don’t expect to get there overnight.
 And don’t expect your students to be perfect overnight either.

 Recognize perfection as the dangerous, unBiblical pursuit that it is.
 (It's often a direct result of our own pride - our own desire to be respected and to feel good about ourselves.)